• Skip to primary navigation

 • Whisk the cornstarch, cocoa and sugar in a small saucepan.

-• Pour the warm milk into the pot.
+• Pour the warm milk into the saucepan.

 • Heat the mixture over medium-low heat, whisking often to avoid lumps.